CiscoDevNet/yang-explorer/README.md

 limitations under the License.

 ###1.
 Description
-   An open-source Yang Browser and RPC Builder Application
+   An open-source Yang Browser and RPC Builder Application to experiment with Yang Data Models ** Features **
+   - Upload / Compile yang models from User Interface Or Command Line
+   - Build NetConf RPC
+   - Execute RPC agains real netconf server
+   - Save created RPCs to collections for later use
+   - Build dependency graph for models
+   - Browse data model tree and inspect their yang properties

+   This application is under Beta mode, contributions / suggestions are welcome !!

 ###2.
 Installation
 #####Prerequisite: